Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 HDRP 2021.2 includes the "ForwardEmissiveForDeferred" shader pass and the associated SHADERPASS_FORWARD_EMISSIVE_FOR_DEFERRED define for Materials that have a GBuffer pass.
 You can see the new pass in Lit.shader.
 When you use the Deferred Lit shader mode, Unity uses "ForwardEmissiveForDeferred" to render the emissive contribution of a Material in a separate forward pass.
 Otherwise, Unity ignores "ForwardEmissiveForDeferred".

-From 2021.2, HDRP Decal projectors use a surface gradient based approach to perturb the normal of the affected objects.
+From 2021.2, HDRP Decals can use a surface gradient based approach to perturb the normal of the affected objects.
+This feature needs to be enabled in the HDRP asset.
 When creating a custom decal shader, the accumulated normal value stored in the DBuffer now represent the surface gradient instead of the tangent space normal.
 You can refer to `DecalUtilities.hlsl` for an example implementation.
 When writing a shader for a surface receiving decals, the normals should now be blended using the surface gradient framework.
 The prototype for the function `ApplyDecalToSurfaceData` has changed from: `void ApplyDecalToSurfaceData(DecalSurfaceData decalSurfaceData, float3 vtxNormal, inout SurfaceData surfaceData)` to `void ApplyDecalToSurfaceData(DecalSurfaceData decalSurfaceData, float3 vtxNormal, inout SurfaceData surfaceData, inout float3 normalTS)`.
 You can refer to `LitData.hlsl` and `LitDecalData.hlsl` for an example implementation.
-You can also disable this feature to keep the old behaviour by disabling the shader option `SurfaceGradientDecalNormal` in the [HDRP config package](HDRP-Config-Package.md).

 ## Density Volumes